XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 ```
 This is your bound witness port, it should be different from the diviner port

-Ensure that the component features for support are Archivist
+Ensure that the component features for support are *archivist*
 ```sh
 Which component features do you want your Xyo Node to support? · archivist
 ```